serverless/blog/posts/2017-10-20-make-serverless-graphql-api-using-lambda-dynamodb.md

 # {"data":{"greeting":"Hello, Jer."}}
 ```

 The API will now call anyone named "Jeremy" by the nickname "Jer".

-This kind of separation of concerns lets you build front-ends and services that offload logic into back-ends that encapsulate data access and processing behind a strongly typed, validating, uniform contract that comes with rich versioning and deprecation strategies.
+Separation of concerns like this let you build front-ends and services that offload logic into backends.
+Those backends can then encapsulate data access and processing behind a strongly-typed, validating, uniform contract that comes with rich versioning and deprecation strategies.

+# Deploy your own!

-To deploy this service yourself, download the [source code](https://github.com/serverless/examples/tree/master/aws-node-graphql-api-with-dynamodb) and deploy it with the Serverless Framework, or take a look at [a larger example project](https://github.com/boazdejong/serverless-graphql-api) for ideas on project structure and factoring.
+To deploy this service yourself, download the [source code](https://github.com/serverless/examples/tree/master/aws-node-graphql-api-with-dynamodb) and deploy it with the [Serverless Framework](https://serverless.com/framework/).
+Or, take a look at [a larger example project](https://github.com/boazdejong/serverless-graphql-api) for ideas on project structure and factoring.

 Happy building!